ryandoyle5401/Budgetr/Weekly Updates/Week 4 Status Update.md

 ## Group Progress & Issues
 ### Progress
+1. Worked on the Login screen class
+2. Explored around with the database to gain familiarity
+3. Learned more about screen navigation
 ### Issues
+1. Was not able to successfully test database with the program
+2. Issues with database files in Android Studio
 ## Group Goals for Next Week
+1. Create data to test database and program communication
+2. Work on switching between multiple screens
+3. Continue working on other screen layouts
 # Member Contributions

 ## Individual Goals from Previous Week